 Images with pockets of clear space (negative space) can be used to place type.
-Remember that all design is deliberate and you don’t want your elements floating on the page.
+Remember that all design is deliberate and you don’t want your elements floating on the page, so align it to the edge if possible.
 Crop where necessary until you have the best position for your text.

 As with many things in graphic design, sometimes the simplest technique is the answer.
 Increasing the transparency of your background will decrease the noise (detail), making the elements in the foreground easier to read.
 The biggest mistake people make when using transparency is over-application.

 Adjust your transparency to benefit your text, not to the point that your background image becomes thin.
-This will only result in a lack lustre and weak looking design.
+This will only result in a lackluster and weak looking design.

-When using an image as a background, often the detail within the the image makes it hard to overlay text.
-There are two common techniques you can apply to work around this:adding an overlay or applying blur to your filters.
+When using an image as a background, often the detail within the image makes it hard to overlay text.
+There are two common techniques you can apply to work around this:adding an overlay or applying ‘blur’ to your filters.
 Both should be applied according to your image.

 A blur is still a very effective technique to offset your type from your background.
-When using blur, subtlety is your friend.
-The key to blur is preserving some texture or detail after application, therefore select an image with interesting shapes and form (like the leaves in the image above).
+The key to blur is preserving some texture or detail after application, therefore select an image with interesting shapes and form (like the landscape in the image above).
 After applying blur, you might want to play with the cropping of your image so that text overlays more solid areas of your background for optimum contrast.